2022–2023 Academic Year

-Senior Lecturer at the School of Law, University of Essex, and Director of the Essex Transitional Justice Network
+Professor at the University of Essex School of Law and Director of the Essex Transitional Justice Network

 Our campus spans from Geneva’s international area to downtown Geneva with its vibrant cultural life.